mostafa-meerzad/algorithmsAndDataStructures/Array.md

 ```

-## Exercise:1 Create a Dynamic Array
+## Exercise:1 Create a Dynamic Array.Array

-Implement an Array Class that takes the length of the array as an argument, then we can insert new elements, remove
+Implement an Array.Array Class that takes the length of the array as an argument, then we can insert new elements, remove
 elements and print all the elements of the array.

 **Note**: this array class should not do anything with printing content in the console or anything related to that, but